Plastic bag ban: Portugal

-Portugal has implemented a plastic bag tax amounting to 10 cents (€) on single-use carrier bags, which led to a reduction of 90% in their use.
+Portugal implemented a plastic bag tax amounting to 10 cents (€) on single-use carrier bags, which led to a reduction of 90% in their use.
 However, many retailers started selling thicker (reusable) plastic bags, which are not subject to the tax, for the same amount.
 Before the Portuguese government implemented this plastic bag tax, some supermarkets in Portugal had already implemented a 2 cent (€) fee on each plastic bag.
 In Madeira Island where supermarkets implemented this bag fee, there was a 64% reduction in plastic bag consumption.

+Portugal banned plastic bags entirely in 2021.

 Romania

 A law was introduced in 2006 (law 578/2006) – and was later modified in 2011 (law 1032/2011) – that put a mandatory tax on non-biodegradable plastic bags.
 A modification in 2011 reduced the tax on plastic bags and was regarded by some as a step backwards from environmental protection.
 Lightweight plastic bags were banned on 1 January 2019.

 Serbia

 Serbia has a tax on manufacturers and importers of plastic bags and plans to introduce a ban on lightweight plastic bags and a charge on biodegradable bags in order to reduce bag use to under 90 per person by 2019.
 Major supermarkets began charging 2 dinars per bag in 2018.